xpack-dev-tools/qemu-arm-xpack/.github/ISSUE_TEMPLATE.md

 #### Check the support page

-In case you encounter problems while using the **xPack QEMU ARM**, please read carefully the [support](https://xpack.github.io/qemu-arm/support/) page.
+In case you encounter problems while using the **xPack QEMU Arm**, please read carefully the [support](https://xpack.github.io/qemu-arm/support/) page.

 #### Discuss the problem in the forums